 And with this, we’ve completed column 1 by clicking the green tick box.
 Next, create column 2 in the same manner.
 Include the product image this time.

-For the Heading Text and Cell template, make sure to add “Product Image.”
+For the Heading Text and Cell template, add “Product Image.”

 Depending on your needs, you can add several columns.
 You’ll need to repeat the processes for the other devices, such as tablets and smartphones.

-Once you are finished, click “Save settings,” and your product catalog is ready to roll.
+Once you are finished, click “Save settings,” Your product catalog is ready to roll.

 This is how it will look from your Dashboard customizer: